gregswindle/project-guidelines/docs/ESLINT_RULES.md

 # `ESLint` rules

-`generator-apiproxy` enforces the following code standards with `ESLint`.
+`product-name` enforces the following code standards with `ESLint`.

 ## Table of contents